svimanet/chatbot/README.md

 #### 2. Navigate inside of the newly downloaded directory

 #### 3. Optional: configure config.json to settings other than default
+Other configuration values may also be added to this file.

 #### 4. Build Docker image: